-The LHC has delivered up to 150 fb-1 of proton-proton collisions data at \sqrt{s} =13 TeV from 2016 to 2018.
-It will re-start in spring 2022 for several years, aiming for additional 150-200 fb-1, possibly at \sqrt{s} =14 TeV, after a period of improvements on both the acceleration chain and on the detector subsystems.
+The LHC has delivered up to 150 fb-1 of proton-proton collisions data at \sqrt{s} =13 TeV from 2016 to 2018 and about 200 fb-1 at \sqrt{s} =13.6 TeV from 2022 to 2024.
+More than 300 fb-1 are expected at the end of Run 3 data taking by mid-2026.
+This enormous amount of data will allow to probe the scalar sector at unprecedented scales.

-In parallel, the experiments are preparing the High Luminosity phase (HL-LHC) aiming at accumulating ten times more data in 10 years and starting in 2027.
+In parallel, the experiments are preparing the High Luminosity phase (HL-LHC) aiming at accumulating ten times more data in 10 years and starting in 2030.
 The extreme data taking conditions foreseen (very high levels of radiations and pile-up) implies major upgrades of the CMS experiment.
 In particular, the endcap calorimeters will be replaced by an innovative Si-based "imaging" calorimeter called "High Granular CALorimeter" (HGCAL) currently under development.